sogaiu/janet-subprocess-notes/doc/ev_deadline.md

 `(ev/deadline sec &opt tocancel tocheck)`

 > may be the argument fibers have to be of the type that are on the
-> event loop?  seems the answer is yes.  there is no error indication
+> event loop?  seems the answer is yes, at least for `tocancel`.
-> when passing normal fibers though.
+> there is no error indication when passing a normal fiber though.

 Set a deadline for a fiber `tocheck`.